 For a person to think, act, or feel, the neurons in a person’s brain must communicate continuously, rapidly, and repeatedly.
-This communication occurs at synapses, specialized junctions that allow neurons to exchange information on a millisecond timescale and that organize neurons in vast overlapping circuits.
-When stimulated, a presynaptic neuron releases a chemical neurotransmitter signal that diffuses across the synaptic cleft to react with postsynaptic receptor neurons or muscle cells.
+This communication occurs at synapses, specialized junctions that allow neurons to exchange information on a millisecond timescale and that organize neurons into vast overlapping circuits.

-Thomas Südhof’s laboratory studies how synapses form in the brain, how their properties are specified, and how they accomplish the rapid and precise signaling that forms the basis for all information processing by the brain.
-The formation and specification of synapses, their properties and plasticity determine the input-output relations of neural circuits, and thus underlie all brain function.
-Moreover, increasing evidence links impairments in synaptic transmission to disorders such as Alzheimer’s diseases, schizophrenia, and autism, and Südhof’s laboratory aims to contribute to the understanding of these and related disorders.
+Our laboratory studies how synapses form in the brain, how their properties are specified, and how they accomplish the rapid and precise signaling that forms the basis for all information processing by the brain.
+The establishment and specification of synapses, their properties and plasticity determine the input-output relations of neural circuits, and thus underlie all brain function.
+Moreover, increasing evidence links impairments in synaptic transmission to disorders such as Alzheimer’s diseases, schizophrenia, and autism.
+Thus, our laboratory also aims to contribute to the understanding of neuropsychiatric and neurodegenerative disorders.